Frequently asked questions

 Returning non-Indiana resident students must submit the FAFSA by June 1.

 If your parents are divorced or separated, answer the questions about the parent you lived with more during the past 12 months.
 (If you did not live with one parent more than the other, give answers about the parent who provided more financial support during the past 12 months or during the most recent year that you actually received support from a parent.)
 If this parent is remarried as of today, answer the questions about that parent and your stepparent.

 In about one-third of all FAFSAs filed, families are selected for a process called verification.

 If you are flagged, you will be notified upon completion of your FAFSA.
 This means we are required to verify the information reported on the FAFSA by obtaining federal tax transcripts, family size verification forms or other documents from you.
 To save time on this process, we strongly recommend using the data retrieval tool (DRT), which enables you to pull information directly from your completed IRS tax return into the FAFSA.

-Information for obtaining your federal tax transcript can be found here.
+Information for obtaining your federal tax transcript can be found on our financial aid forms page.
 We must receive this information before supplying your financial aid award package.

 Financial aid offer questions

 Entering students receive their financial aid offer notifications after November 15 or soon after they have been admitted, whichever is later, if all of the required documents have been sent to us.